adambard/learnxinyminutes-docs/opengl.html.markdown

      0.5f, -0.5f, 0.0f,
      0.5f,  0.5f, 0.0f
 };
+// If you want to use a clockwise definition, you can simply call glFrontFace(GL_CW);
 // Next we need to define a Vertex Array Object (VAO).
 // The VAO stores the current state while its active.
 GLuint vao = 0;